PanKarton/ConsciousWallet/README.md

 new react problems without any kind of course.
 My first first flight from the bird's nest.
 Not sure if that is perfect metaphor but you know what I mean.
 Originally I wanted to build an application that allowed users to do twitter stuff and cancel each other

-### What did you set out to build?
+### What did you use in this project?

-I started this process by using the `create-react-app` boilerplate, then adding `react-router-6.0` and `redux toolkit`.
+All libraries and stuff are listed below:

+    - create-react-app boilerplate
+    - styled components
+    - storybook
+    - react-testing-library
+    - husky
+    - lint-staged
+    - esint
+    - prettier
+    - react-router-6.0
+    - react-icons

 ### Why was this project challenging and therefore a really good learning experience?